 One of the best ways to use your Facebook cover photo is to highlight your key selling proposition or benefit.

-Here’s how we do it on Oberlo’s Facebook page:
+Here’s how Shopify app Automizely does it on its Facebook page:

 If you like the idea of a Facebook cover video, but you don’t have the time, budget, or expertise to create a compelling video, why not create a GIF?